Contents

 Stromness and South Isles By-Election: Context

 Independent councillor and Orkney Islands Council Leader James Stockan announced his retirement after just over two decades on the council.
-More information is available on the Orkney Islands Council website.
+Only two Independent candidates put themselves forward for election which, combined with the relatively limited data available in the context, means I did not produce a results analysis piece for this by-election.